 - affiliation to an unsinkable task manager (Jira is currently the leader)

-- integration with popular team-level tools, such as Trello and Google Calendar.
+- integration with popular team-level tools, such as Trello, local Jira instance, TFS (Azure DevOps Server), and Rally Software.

-BigPicture.ONE has its native task manager, and [Boxes], and it integrates with tools that teams love (Trello, Google Calendar).
+BigPicture.one has its native task manager, and [Boxes], and it integrates with tools that teams love (Trello, Jira, TFS, Rally).
 Yet, it’s SAFe-compliant.
-BigPicture.ONE is a fully-fledged Enterprise Agile Planning, roadmapping, and PPM tool.
+BigPicture.one is a fully-fledged Enterprise Agile Planning, roadmapping, and PPM tool.

 This doesn’t mean a halt for BigPicture for Jira.
 It will be further developed.